 Emergency services remain well prepared for emerging risks associated with the potential for an earlier start to the fire season and will continue to monitor conditions to identify key risk areas leading into the summer period.

-The Outlook for Spring is developed by the Australasian Fire and Emergency Service Authorities Council (AFAC) and supported by the Bureau of Meteorology (BoM) along with state and territory fire and land managers.
+The Outlook for Spring is developed by the Australasian Fire and Emergency Service Authorities Council (AFAC) and supported by the Bureau of Meteorology (BoM) along with state and territory fire and land managers."Victorians can expect an earlier start to the fire season in the southwest and western areas due to a drier than average first half of the year.

 “CFA crews across the state are prepared to protect their communities once again.